Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 ## Dataset Content
-* The "Diabetes in Young Adults in India" dataset from Kaggle contains 100,000 records of synthetic but realistic data reflecting the prevalence of diabetes and associated factors among young adults (ages 15-25) in India.
-The data is contains genetic predispositions, lifestyle habits, and key health metrics that influence the onset of diabetes in this demographic.
+* The "Diabetes in Young Adults in India" dataset from Kaggle contains 100,000 record entries of synthetic but realistic data reflecting the prevalence of diabetes and associated factors among young adults (ages 15-25) in India.

-The dataset includes 22 columns for demographic details, genetic risk factors, lifestyle habits, health metrics, and diabetes outcomes.
+The dataset contains 100000 rows and 22 columns.

+List of columns contains: ID, Age, Gender, Region, Family_Income, Family_History_Diabetes, Parent_Diabetes_Type, Genetic_Risk_Score, BMI, Physical_Activity_Level, Dietary_Habits, Fast_Food_Intake, Smoking, Alcohol_Consumption, Fasting_Blood_Sugar, HbA1c,Cholesterol_Level, Prediabetes, Diabetes_Type, Sleep_Hours, Stress_Level, Screen_Time.

+There are no empty values.

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)

 ## Project Plan
-* Outline the high-level steps taken for the analysis.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+** Setup stage 0
+* Set up the github repository and kanban board to track project files and progress respectively.
+* Update readme file and jupyter notebook in Code Institute repository template.
+* Upload the dataset "Diabetes in Young Adults in India" from kaggle into workspace.
+* Start coding

+** ETL Stage 1 (Data extraction, transformation and loading )
+* Imported packages from commonly used python libraries
+* Checking and analyzing initial dataset information regarding column names, total number of rows and columns,  datatypes, empty values.
+* Transforming dataypes into numeric datatype

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations